Haza290/Escape_The_Trolls/README.md

 ---
 ## Future Changes:
-* Add player lives/health
+* Add player lives/health.
-* Add a option to replay the game
+* Add a option to replay the game.
-* Make optimisations to how the map is drawn by only redrawing changed tiles
+* Make optimisations to how the map is drawn by only redrawing changed tiles.

 ## Bugs:
 * ~~Getting to the goal doesn't end the game~~